biosmanager/AutoDarkTheme/README.md

 Windows 10 does not support time-based switching between its light and dark mode but there is a tool for that:

 https://github.com/Armin2208/Windows-Auto-Night-Mode

+## Native components

+On macOS, to query the current appeareance, a native plugin is used.
+You can find the source code [here](https://github.com/biosmanager/AutoDarkTheme-Native).